Don't Worry Darling: Critics mixed as Olivia Wilde film with Harry Styles premieres

 But while Pugh, Oscar-nominated for 2019's Little Women, walked the red carpet for the premiere, she was notable by her absence at the press conference.
 She had flown over from Budapest, where she had been filming the Dune sequel.

-When asked about Pugh's absence and any possible reluctance to take part in the press conference, Wilde preferred to focus on the acting.
+When asked about any possible reluctance from Pugh to take part in the press conference, Wilde preferred to focus on the acting.

-The Booksmart director said: "As for all the endless tabloid gossip and all the noise out there, the internet feeds itself, I don't feel the need to contribute, I think it's sufficiently well-nourished.
+She said: "As for all the endless tabloid gossip and all the noise out there, the internet feeds itself, I don't feel the need to contribute, I think it's sufficiently well-nourished.

 "Florence is a force and we're so grateful that she's able to make it tonight despite being in production on Dune," she added.